johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 The Edit mode is where you can do the actual work of updating the site content.

-Clicking on the **Edit** icon in the Tool Bar will transition the site into Edit Mode.
+Clicking on the **Edit** pencil icon in the Tool Bar will transition the site into Edit Mode.
 Point and click to where you want to be on the page, and then make the change directly on the page.
 You can see your changes in the context of your site's content.